polfosol/micro-AES/README.md

 ## Remarks

-For the sake of simplicity, it is mostly assumed that the input parameters of the functions are well defined, and the user knows what they're doing.
-As a result, many error checks are just skipped.
+For the sake of simplicity, it is often assumed that the input parameters of the functions are well defined, and the user knows what they're doing.
+As a result, a bunch of error checks are just skipped.
 Obviously, this is a naive and sometimes dangerous assumption.
 One must be aware that in a serious application, anything can be fed into the functions and they must take all the necessary precautions for erroneous parameters.

 µAES is palpably influenced by [kokke's tiny-AES](https://github.com/kokke/tiny-AES-c) library, but I have made some modifications which makes it a bit smaller and faster.
 I shall give kudos to their great effort which paved the way for many other branches.